 - 14.2.
-The Accounting officer or his/her nominee must ensure that accreditation criteria to be used when evaluating responses from prospective providers comply with the following essential requirements to qualify for listing on MLM database of accredited service providers: - a) The accreditation criteria are set out as follows: - (i) Company registration documents; - (ii) Proof that entity's tax affairs are in order (Tax clearance certificate); - (iii) Entity's clearance that municipal rates and taxes account are not in arrears for more than 90 days; - (iv) List of products/services offered; and - (v) Proof of banking details of the entity by means of confirmation from the bank (Cancelled cheque) - (vi) Proof of Central Suppliers Database registration document

-- b) All information pertaining to the service providers shall be treated as confidential and maintained as such; - c) The Accounting officer may prevent registration of prospective provider's in following circumstances: - (i) Any service provider whose name appears on the National Treasury's database as prohibited from doing business with public sector; - (ii) Any service provider whose name appear on the Register of Tender Defaulters; - (iii) Any service provider whose tax matters are not in order; - (iv)Any service provider whom any of its director(s), member(s), partner(s), owner(s) is in the service of the state; and - (v) Any service provider whose municipal account is in arrears for more than 90 days. - (vi)Any service provider whose name is not registered on the Central Suppliers Database (CSD)
+The Accounting officer or his/her nominee must ensure that accreditation criteria to be used when evaluating responses from prospective providers comply with the following essential requirements to qualify for listing on MLM database of accredited service providers: - a) The accreditation criteria are set out as follows: - (i) Company registration documents; - (ii) Proof that entity's tax affairs are in order (Tax clearance certificate); - (iii) Entity's clearance that municipal rates and taxes account are not in arrears for more than 90 days (if applicable, in which case the bidder will be afforded 7 working days to rectify this matter); - (iv) List of products/services offered; and - (v) Proof of banking details of the entity by means of confirmation from the bank(Cancelled cheque) - (vi) Proof of Central Suppliers Database registration document - b) All information pertaining to the service providers shall be treated as confidential and maintained as such; - c) The Accounting officer may prevent registration of prospective provider's in following circumstances: - (i) Any service provider whose name appears on the National Treasury's database as prohibited from doing business with public sector; - (ii) Any service provider whose name appear on the Register of Tender Defaulters; - (iii) Any service provider whose tax matters are not in order; - (iv)Any service provider whom any of its director(s), member(s), partner(s), owner(s) is in the service of the state; and - (v) Any service provider whose municipal account is in arrears for more than 90 days. - (vi)Any service provider whose name is not registered on the Central Suppliers Database (CSD)